cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 Arguments filters can be specified under the `matchArgs` field and provide filtering based on the value of the function's argument.

-You can specify the argument either by `index` or `arg` field.
-The `index` field denotes the argument position within the function arguments, while the  `arg` field denotes the argument position within the spec arguments.
+You can specify the argument either in the `index` or in `args` field.
+The `index` field denotes the argument position within the function arguments, while the  `args` field denotes the arguments position within the spec arguments.
 Both fields are zero based (1st argument has zero value).
-The `arg` field (if defined) takes precedence over `index` field.
+The `args` field (if defined) takes precedence over `index` field.

+The `args` field can support multiple arguments.
+Currently, the only operator that supports more than 1 argument is the `CapabilitiesGained` operator.

 In the next example, a selector is defined with a `matchArgs` filter that tells the BPF code to process only the function call for which the second argument,